-Food & Trees for Africa is excited and delighted to announce that the new Bamboo for Africa programme, launched in September 2010 to coincide with our 20th birthday, is now internationally accredited through the Verified Carbon Standard as a Verified Emission Reduction programme.
+Food & Trees for Africa launched the Bamboo for Africa programme in September 2010.
+It is now internationally accredited through the Verified Carbon Standard as a Verified Emission Reduction programme.

 This is a greening, climate change response, corporate social investment, enterprise development and black economic empowerment programme.

 Carbon offset opportunity is offered at R75 per ton and the cost per plant which includes community training and support is R90.
 The proceeds from the accumulated carbon offsets are managed to support further community development programmes.

 The programme is implemented alongside the FEED programme so that bamboo crops are cared for alongside organic produce by the emerging farmers and farm managers.

 Minimum plantings are 230 plants or one hectare and these are currently taking place as offsets for a number of companies at the Blue Disa Farm in the Gauteng province.